 So write down the business goals you want to achieve from your Facebook page.

 Don’t let algorithmic changes dictate your marketing strategy.

 The number of businesses actively using Facebook Pages increased by 10 million from June, 2014 to April, 2015.

 We don’t exactly know what triggered Facebook’s organic reach decline.
-But, it’s probably due to an increase in competition in the news feed and too many promotional posts.
+But, it’s probably due to an increase in competition in the news feed and too many promotional posts rather than good content.

-You can get creative.
+You can get creative in your media marketing.
 Have a look at how Jeff Goins incorporated the Facebook trending subject “The Walking Dead” into his post.

 You can get started with testing one or two of the strategies that I shared in this post.
 Then, dig into Facebook Insights and analyze your data.

 What is your Facebook page’s average organic reach?
 What are the strategies you are using to combat organic reach decline on Facebook?